UncleSamSwiss/ioBroker.loxone/README.md

 Please be aware that this password is stored unsecured inside ioBroker - therefore don't use the "admin" user!

+### Synchronize Rooms

+This will populate the enum.rooms enumeration with all rooms provided by the Loxone Miniserver and will link all controls.

+### Synchronize Functions

+This will populate the enum.functions enumeration with all categories provided by the Loxone Miniserver and will link all controls.

 ## States

 The adapter automatically connects to the configured Loxone Miniserver and creates states for each control state it finds.